telekom/testerra/README.md

 Testerra is developed by our Test Automation Experts at T-Systems MMS in Dresden.
 In numerous projects Testerra is used as the standard test automation framework and includes the experience of more then 10 years of test automation.

+**This is the branch of Testerra 1.
+For Testerra 2 go to https://github.com/telekom/testerra/tree/testerra2**

 ## Setup

 Include the following dependency in your project.
 Please replace `1.0` with the latest version.